mcleanra/ic7100-gps-updater/README.md

 ## Requirements

-> IC-7100
+- Icom IC-7100 Radio
-> Raspberry Pi with a GPS device and Python 2.7.9
+- Raspberry Pi with a GPS device and Python 2.7.9
-> Connected with USB cable
+- Connected with USB cable

 Make sure gpsd is installed and configure it to to read from your GPS.